SAP-samples/kyma-runtime-extension-samples/sentiment-analysis/lambdas/text-analysis/README.md

 # text-analysis

+## Overview

-This function provides an indication of the sentiment of the proviced text.
+This function provides an indication of the sentiment of the provided text.

+See [TextBlob](https://textblob.readthedocs.io/en/dev/quickstart.html#sentiment-analysis) sentiment analysis engine - for more details.

+It uses the `python39` function runtime .

+[handler.py](handler.py) - Javscript source code for the function

+[requirements.txt](package.json) - Dependencies for the function

+[k8s/function.yaml](k8s/function.yaml) - `Function` configuration for the function

+## Usage

 Post the content as json `text`:
 ```